dojo/docs/dojox/mobile/IconMenuItem.rst

 Usage
 =====

-Use this widget as child widgets of the :ref:`dojox.mobile.IconMenu <dojox/mobile/IconMenu>` widget.
+Use this widget as child widgets of the :ref:`dojox/mobile/IconMenu <dojox/mobile/IconMenu>` widget.

 Examples
 ========

-See the :ref:`dojox.mobile.IconMenu <dojox/mobile/IconMenu>` widget for various examples.
+See the :ref:`dojox/mobile/IconMenu <dojox/mobile/IconMenu>` widget for various examples.